-- Once the chocolate is set pop the kettle on, invite a neighbour round and spend some time chatting over a cup of coffee and delicious Oat Chocolate Chip Cookies.
+- As soon as the chocolate is set, pop the kettle on, invite a neighbour round and spend some time chatting over a cup of coffee and delicious Oat Chocolate Chip Cookies.

-In the United State and Canada where my friend Liz lives, they carry out cookie exchanges during the holiday season – usually from Thanksgiving through to Christmas.
+In the United States and Canada where my friend Liz lives, they carry out cookie exchanges during the holiday season – usually from Thanksgiving through to Christmas.
 I love that idea!
 Baking up batches of cookies, sharing, swapping, making new friends, remembering old friends.
-In fact you should take a look at Teta Lizza website.
 Liz is an amazing cook and her attention to detail always leaves me impressed.

 What do you think, should we have a cookie/biscuit exchange here?

 Not because it’s ‘another American custom’ simply because it’s a great idea?

 If you have enjoyed these Oat Chocolate Chip Cookies you may also like these:

 Thank you to everyone who reads this blog.
 I really do appreciate you.
 It’s been wonderful seeing all the bake photos that you have been putting up on Twitter and Instagram.
 Please keep them coming and if you every have any questions about a particular recipe, either leave a comment, or probably for a quicker response send me a Tweet.